 How can you remove allergens like dust mites and pet dander?

 If you have pets on the bed, for example, your mattress may have attracted some pet dander or extra dust mites.
 To get rid of these, be extra vigilant with the vacuum.
-You might also want to use a lint roller for those really stubborn specs!
+You should also use a lint roller for those stubborn specs!

 Dealing with mould and mildew: preventative measures and cleaning tips

 Unfortunately, some homes really do just attract mould and mildew no matter what you do.
-If this has happened to you and it’s impacted your mattress but you’re not in a position to replace it right now they don’t worry!
+If this has happened to you and it’s impacted your mattress, but you’re not in a position to replace it right now, don’t worry!
 Act as soon as you notice the issue, and use an equal mixture of white vinegar and water to kill the spores and wipe them away.
 Try to avoid bleach, as this can damage your mattress.

 Natural and eco-friendly cleaning options